-Louis Moinet promises that a generous part of the money raised from selling each watch will be contributed to the “PULAU BANDING Foundation,” which “aims to promote sustainable development of the rainforest ecosystem of the Belum-Temengor Rainforest Complex,” , located midway between the east and west coasts of Peninsula Malaysia in Gerik, Perak.
+As Louis Moinet promises in its press release, a generous part of the money raised from selling each wristwatch will be contributed to the “PULAU BANDING Foundation,” a non-profit organization that “aims to promote sustainable development of the rainforest ecosystem of the Belum-Temengor Rainforest Complex,” which is located somewhere in between the east and west coasts of Peninsula Malaysia in Gerik, Perak.

-I have already briefly reviewed the other version of the watch, the Louis Moinet Geograph, which is also issued in a limited lot of only 60 copies, so in this small review I will concentrate on differences between the two.
+I have already briefly reviewed the other version of the watch, the Louis Moinet Geograph, which is also issued in five versions, each limited to only 60 numbered pieces, so in this rather brief (call it “initial impressions” if you like) review I will concentrate on differences between the two.

 The differences, of course, are limited to pure visual elements and to the choice of materials.